Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Abstract

 \section{Abstract}

-Modern displays are capable of rendering video content with high dynamic range (HDR) and wide color gamut (WCG).
-However, the majority of available resources are still in standard dynamic range (SDR).
-As a result, there is significant value in transforming existing SDR content into the HDRTV standard.
-In this paper, we define and analyze the SDRTV-to-HDRTV task by modeling the formation of SDRTV/HDRTV content.
-Our analysis and observations indicate that a naive end-to-end supervised training pipeline suffers from severe gamut transition errors.
-To address this issue, we propose a novel three-step solution pipeline called HDRTVNet++, which includes adaptive global color mapping, local enhancement, and highlight refinement.
-The adaptive global color mapping step uses global statistics as guidance to perform image-adaptive color mapping.
-A local enhancement network is then deployed to enhance local details.
-Finally, we combine the two sub-networks above as a generator and achieve highlight consistency through GAN-based joint training.
-Our method is primarily designed for ultra-high-definition TV content and is therefore effective and lightweight for processing 4K resolution images.
-We also construct a dataset using HDR videos in the HDR10 standard, named HDRTV1K that contains 1235 and 117 training images and 117 testing images, all in 4K resolution.
-Besides, we select five metrics to evaluate the results of SDRTV-to-HDRTV algorithms.
-Our final results demonstrate state-of-the-art performance both quantitatively and visually.
-The code, model and dataset are available at \url{https://github.com/xiaom233/HDRTVNet-plus}.
+Modern displays can render video content with high dynamic range (HDR) and wide color gamut (WCG).
+However, most resources are still in standard dynamic range (SDR).
+Therefore, transforming existing SDR content into the HDRTV standard holds significant value.
+This paper defines and analyzes the SDRTV-to-HDRTV task by modeling the formation of SDRTV/HDRTV content.
+Our findings reveal that a naive end-to-end supervised training approach suffers from severe gamut transition errors.
+To address this, we propose a new three-step solution called HDRTVNet++, which includes adaptive global color mapping, local enhancement, and highlight refinement.
+The adaptive global color mapping step utilizes global statistics for image-adaptive color adjustments.
+A local enhancement network further enhances details, and the two sub-networks are combined as a generator to achieve highlight consistency through GAN-based joint training.
+Designed for ultra-high-definition TV content, our method is both effective and lightweight for processing 4K resolution images.
+We also constructed a dataset using HDR videos in the HDR10 standard, named HDRTV1K, containing 1235 training and 117 testing images, all in 4K resolution.
+Additionally, we employ five metrics to evaluate SDRTV-to-HDRTV performance.
+Our results demonstrate state-of-the-art performance both quantitatively and visually.
+The codes and models are available at \url{https://github.com/xiaom233/HDRTVNet-plus}.